m0mus/helidon-assistant/README.md

 Helidon Assistant is a Retrieval-Augmented Generation (RAG) application built around Helidon's documentation.
 It provides a friendly AI chat interface to help answer Helidon-related questions.

+Key Features:

+- **Smart AsciiDoc Processing**: Special handling of AsciiDoc content during embedding creation, including:
+    - Clean conversion to plain text.
+    - Grouping by document sections.
+    - Preserving code snippets and tables as meaningful units.
+- **Metadata Preservation**: Embeddings retain rich metadata such as:
+    - Document name.
+    - Section and position within the document.
+- **Stateless Backend**: Conversations are summarized on the server and stored client-side for a lightweight, scalable experience.

 ## Getting Started

 ### 1. Clone the Helidon Documentation